 I’ve been wrestling with God the past several weeks.
 Wrestling to accept God’s offer to take care of all my needs.
 I am on the brink of big life transition, and I feel like taking care of all that transition entails is my responsibility.
 It should be.
 And it’s a heavy burden, a scary one.
 But to let God just take care of it all?
 Sometimes that just feels wrong.
 I feel like I’m supposed to earn things, work hard for things, not get them for free.

 Isn’t that a saying?
 There’s no free lunch?

 God: Don’t worry, you’re going to work plenty hard.
 I have plenty of Kingdom work for you to do.
 But as for your needs, let Me take care of those.

 Me: But don’t you know that I have a tendency to be lazy?
 I’m pretty sure I’m being lazy right now.

-God: It’s not laziness if you are looking to me and putting your trust in me.
-Don’t worry, I will tell you to move when it’s time to move!
+God: It’s not laziness if you are looking to Me and putting your trust in Me.
+Don’t worry, I will tell you when it’s time to take action.

 I suddenly realized how guilty and discouraged I had been feeling.
 Guilty for getting things for free.
 Discouraged because I was trying to earn everything and had no idea what I was doing.